Category Archives: Uncategorized

 • The Rush County Net is held every Monday evening at 7:00 PM on the 147.00 MHz repeater located in Rush County.
 The repeater has a 127.3 Hz PL tone.
 All check-ins are welcome.

 • The Indiana Statewide DStar Net is held every Thursday evening at 8:00 PM on Reflector 24B.
-Our local DStar repeater is always on Reflector 24B on Thursday evenings.
+Our local DStar repeater is currently having controller problems.
+You can pickup the net using a hotspot.

 • Crossroads DMR Net is held every Monday evening at 8:00PM on Talkgroups 8710 and 3118.
 You can participate in the net through the Shelbyville DMR repeater on 441.4875 MHz.